 Here are the seven simple steps to follow before you kick off your next event.

-Appoint a Skilled Facilitator
+1) Appoint a Skilled Facilitator

 Strong leadership is essential to a successful Kaizen event.
 You might hire a professional facilitator from outside the company or choose an employee who has been trained to fill that responsibility.
-Either way, the facilitator should be someone who is well-versed in Kaizen and who has the knowledge and skills to leverage the improvement techniques, such as PSDA or DMAIC, that will be used during the event.
+Either way, the facilitator should be someone who is well-versed in Kaizen and who has the knowledge and skills to leverage the improvement techniques, such as PDSA or DMAIC, that will be used during the event.
 They should be a person who can help the team stay on track.
 They should understand how to make sure that everyone on the team has a voice and knows how to manage conflict.

 Learn more about the leadership behaviors that support kaizen by watching this webinar:

-Make Sure that Leadership is Engaged
+2) Make Sure that Leadership is Engaged

 Executive leaders aren’t always directly involved in the Kaizen event, but they should be enthusiastic supporters who understand the process and objectives.
 Ideally, they will communicate their support to everyone in the organization and underscore the importance of this type of work.
 Executive support is important because it makes it more likely that employees will fully engage.
 It also helps ensure that the results of improvement will be long-lasting.
 Finally, leaders are often involved in removing roadblocks and providing necessary resources for the event.

-Set the Scope and Limits of the Event
+3) Set the Scope and Limits of the Event

 One danger in Kaizen event planning is the temptation to try to boil the ocean.
 But Kaizen events are designed to be very specific and targeted.
 They are not the ideal approach for structural changes that span many functional areas.
 That’s why it is a good idea to have a clear definition of the target process and function before the event begins.
 You should clearly state which teams and departments will be involved and which problem you are trying to solve.

-Assemble the Team
+4) Assemble the Team

-Kaizen event team members usually include those who are directly responsible for the process to be improved and other stakeholders, such as internal customers of the proves.
+Kaizen event team members usually include those who are directly responsible for the process to be improved and other stakeholders, such as internal customers of the process.
 You might also want to add subject matter experts if appropriate or potentially even external customers or vendors.
 Kaizen events should also be recognized as a training opportunity, so you might also want to include people who have not yet had the chance to practice this improvement technique, even if they aren’t directly involved in the process being improved.

-Define Success
+5) Define Success

 Improvement is relative, so in order to know if your Kaizen event has been effective, you must set some benchmarks for improvement.
 That means taking some objective measurements of existing results and deciding how much better you expect them to be after the event.
 These key performance indicators might include metrics around quality, cost, resource utilization, customer satisfaction, space utilization, staff efficiency, or other results important to your business.

-Provide Training
+6) Provide Training

-Outline the Event Schedule
+7) Outline the Event Schedule

 Flexibility is important during a Kaizen event, but going in, you should have a general roadmap of what is expected to occur.
-Your exact needs may vary, but generally, we see a plan that looks like this:

 Day 1: Map and measure the current process.
 Decide on the desired results.